wootfish/theseus.dht/docs/lookup_math.md

 These statistical models allow us to detect the presence of even sophisticated Sybil attacks on data in the network.

+(TODO: figure out how to do nice eqn rendering)

 # DHT attacks - overview

 Let us first remind ourselves of the primary categories of attack on a Kademlia-based DHT.